practicajs/practica/docs/blog/prisma-is-different/index.md

 ## 4. Performance

-**💁‍♂️ What is it about:** Speak to ORM antagonist and you'll hear a common sensible argument: ORMs are much slower than a raw approach.
-To an extent, this is a legit observation as [most comparison](https://welingtonfidelis.medium.com/pg-driver-vs-knex-js-vs-sequelize-vs-typeorm-f9ed53e9f802) will show a none-negligible differences between raw/query-builder and ORM.
+**💁‍♂️ What is it about:** Speak to an ORM antagonist and you'll hear a common sensible argument: ORMs are much slower than a 'raw' approach.
+To an extent, this is a legit observation as [most comparisons](https://welingtonfidelis.medium.com/pg-driver-vs-knex-js-vs-sequelize-vs-typeorm-f9ed53e9f802) will show none-negligible differences between raw/query-builder and ORM.

-![raw is faster d](./pg-driver-is-faster.png) *Example: : a direct insert against the PG driver is much shorter [Source](https://welingtonfidelis.medium.com/pg-driver-vs-knex-js-vs-sequelize-vs-typeorm-f9ed53e9f802)*
+![raw is faster d](./pg-driver-is-faster.png) *Example: a direct insert against the PG driver is much shorter [Source](https://welingtonfidelis.medium.com/pg-driver-vs-knex-js-vs-sequelize-vs-typeorm-f9ed53e9f802)*

- It should also be noted that these benchmarks don't tell the entire story - on top of raw queries, every solution must build a mapper layer that maps the raw data to JS objects, nesting them and more.
+ It should also be noted that these benchmarks don't tell the entire story - on top of raw queries, every solution must build a mapper layer that maps the raw data to JS objects, nest the results, cast types, and more.
 This work is included within every ORM but not shown in benchmarks for the raw option.
 In reality, every team which doesn't use ORM would have to build their own small "ORM", including a mapper, which will also impact performance

 **📊 How important:** ![Medium importance](./medium-importance-slider.png)

 **🤔 How Prisma is different:** It was my hope to see a magic here, eating the ORM cake without counting the calories, seeing Prisma achieving an almost 'raw' query speed.
-I had some good and logical reasons for this hope: Prisma uses a DB client that is built with Rust, theoretically it could serialize to and nest objects faster.
-It was also built from the ground up and could build on the knowledge that was pilled in ORM space for years.
-Also, since it returns POJOs only (see bullet 'No Active Record here!') - no time should be spend on decorating objects with ORM fields
+I had some good and logical reasons for this hope: Prisma uses a DB client built with Rust.
+Theoretically, it could serialize to and nest objects faster (in reality, this happens on the JS side).
+It was also built from the ground up and could build on the knowledge pilled in ORM space for years.
+Also, since it returns POJOs only (see bullet 'No Active Record here!') - no time should be spent on decorating objects with ORM fields

 You already got it, this hope was not fulfilled.
 Going with every community benchmark ([one](https://dev.to/josethz00/benchmark-prisma-vs-typeorm-3873), [two](https://github.com/edgedb/imdbench), [three](https://deepkit.io/library)), Prisma at best is not faster than the average ORM.
 What is the reason?
-I can't tell exactly.
-Maybe the complicated system that must support Go, future languages, MongoDB and other non-relational DBs - has a price.
-Prisma might be a premium car you to bring home, it's not a 'Ferrari' though
+I can't tell exactly but it might be due the complicated system that must support Go, future languages, MongoDB and other non-relational DBs

 ![Prisma is not faster](./throughput-benchmark.png) *Example: Prisma is not faster than others.
-It should be noted that in other benchmarks Prisma score higher and shows an 'average' performance [Source](https://github.com/edgedb/imdbench)*
+It should be noted that in other benchmarks Prisma scores higher and shows an 'average' performance [Source](https://github.com/edgedb/imdbench)*

 **🏆 Is Prisma doing better?:** No

-## 3. No active records here!
+## 5. No active records here!

 **💁‍♂️ What is it about:** Node in its early days was heavily inspired by Ruby (e.g., testing "describe"), many great patterns were embraced, [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) is not among the successful ones.
 What is this pattern about in a nutshell? say you deal with Orders in your system, with Active Record an Order object/class will hold both the entity properties, possible also some of the logic functions and also CRUD functions.
 Many find this pattern to be awful, why? ideally, when coding some logic/flow, one should not keep her mind busy with side effects and DB narratives.
 It also might be that accessing some property unconsciously invokes a heavy DB call (i.e., lazy loading).
 If not enough, in case of heavy logic, unit tests might be in order (i.e., read ['selective unit tests'](https://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/)) - it's going to be much harder to write unit tests against code that interacts with the DB.
 In fact, all of the respectable and popular architecture (e.g., DDD, clean, 3-tiers, etc) advocate to 'isolate the domain', separate the core/logic of the system from the surrounding technologies.
 With all of that said, both TypeORM and Sequelize support the Active Record pattern which is displayed in many examples within their documentation.
 Both also support other better patterns like the data mapper (see below), but they still open the door for doubtful patterns